 The Teen Driver Technology allows the owner of a new Corvette to customize vehicle settings and then attach them to a key fob.
 The key fob can then be given to a younger or inexperienced, secondary driver.
 Vehicle features can be turned on, deactivated or configured to promote safer driving habits.
 The system also provides feedback so the owner can monitor the student driver's behaviors and provide some useful coaching.

-Compare the 2022 Chevrolet Corvette 2LT vs 3LT Trims.
-What Is the Difference?
+Compare the 2LT vs 3LT Trims.
+What is the difference?

 The top trim level of the 2022 Chevrolet Corvette is called the 3LT.
 At this point, no one should have been surprised by that.
 The 3LT comes stock with the same engine and transmission system as the first two trim levels.
 The suspension system and brakes are the same.
 There's no difference in the mechanical features or performance stats when comparing the 3LT to the 2LT.